eens1/en/content/videos/mary-is-the-ark-of-the-new-covenant.md

 ---
-title: "Mary is the Ark of the New Covenant"
 date: 2024-12-19
+title: Mary is the Ark of the New Covenant
+video: true
 ---

 {{< youtube Z-0WywmkQCw >}}